afpangestu/Parabank-Automation-Testing/README.md

-# Swag-Labs-Web-App-Automation
+# Parabank-Automation-Testing
-### 🛠 Automated testing for Swag Labs web with test cases and bug reports
+### 🛠 Automated testing for ParaBank web 🛠

-📢 This repository contains an automated testing project for Swag Labs using Java, Selenium, Maven, ChromeDriver, TestNG, and IntelliJ IDE.
-The tests are designed to cover various scenarios on the Sauce Demo website (https://www.saucedemo.com).
+📢 This repository contains an automated testing project for Swag Labs using Java, Cucumber, BDD, Selenium, Gherkin, ChromeDriver, JUnit 5, Maven, and IntelliJ IDE.
+The tests are designed to cover various scenarios on the ParaBank website (https://parabank.parasoft.com/parabank/index.htm).

 ## Table of Contents